-3. For lift arms of the quick release ball end type fit the tractor balls to both sides of trimmer frame and add spacers for sideways movement as shown below.
+4. For lift arms of the quick release ball end type fit the tractor balls, Lower pin, Spacers and Lynch pins to both sides of trimmer frame on the locked Lift arm bracket.

-- 4. The tractor should then be carefully reversed slowly towards the machine, to attach the tractor lift arms onto the trimmer frame.
-Allowing either fixed ball end lift arms to enter the frames clevis and pin, to correctly align or quick release lift arms to align and travel under balls.
+5. The tractor should then be carefully reversed slowly towards the machine, to attach the tractor lift arms onto the lift arm bracket.
+Allowing either fixed ball end lift arms to enter the Lift arm bracket clevis and pin, to correctly align or quick release lift arms to align and travel under balls.
 Raise quick release arms slightly until they lock onto balls.
 Perform a 'Safe stop' procedure before dismounting from the tractor.
-Ensure the lift arms are locked onto balls, or pins can be inserted through fixed ends. - 5.
-Remove the tractor top link from the tractor but ensure to keep the top link pin and lynch pin close to hand. - 6.
+Ensure the lift arms are locked onto balls, or pins can be inserted through fixed ends.

+- 6. Remove the tractor top link from the tractor but ensure to keep the top link pin and lynch pin close to hand. - 7.
 Support the weight of the 3 point yoke.
 Remove the Rocker from between the 3 point yoke and the trimmer frame.
 Re-position the rocker into the front of the 3 point yoke using pin, lynch pin items 9 and 6.
 The rocker has two positions and can be turned over to bring the frame back or up to avoid parts of the tractor.

-Note: A longer rocker is also available to order from SRE parts part number: 806071 01 if the tractor is not compatible with the standard fitment.
+Note: A 65mm longer rocker is also available to order from SRE parts part number: 806071 01 if the tractor is not compatible with the standard fitment.

-7. Check the outside diameter of the tractor top link pin in relation to the internal rocker diameter to ensure a good sliding fit.
+8. Check the outside diameter of the tractor top link pin in relation to the internal rocker diameter to ensure a good sliding fit.
 Use spacers provided items 10, 11 and 12 to reduce the amount of gap between the outside diameter of the top link pin to the internal diameter of the rocker.